Fesmaster/QuestTest2/docs/GameDesignDoc.md

 Work on the feature, regularly committing and pushing your work.
 Tasks on the issue should ONLY be marked complete when the relevant code is pushed to the repository.

 As you work on the feature, you might be simultaneously writing documentation for it.
 (Content additions and bug fixes likely won't have documentation - but systems will).
 Each commit should have accompanying documentation written about the features in the same commit.
 Documentation is written in Markdown (like this document) and belongs in the `/docs/` folder.
+For information about Markdown formatting, please see the following website: [www.markdownguide.org](https://www.markdownguide.org/basic-syntax/)

 When you have finished the feature, rebase your branch on Development (if Development has any changes).
 This will prevent changes made since you created your branch from breaking your feature or vice versa.